Section508Coordinators/Dev-Automation/examples/axe-core/axe-advanced-project1/readme.md

 <hr>

-# axe-core library: Customizing functionality
+# Tool: Custom extended functionality

-This project is meant to demonstrate multiple ways in which developers can use and combine various axe-core API functionality and other vendor tools.
+This project is meant to demonstrate one of multiple ways in which developers can use and combine various axe-core API functionality and other vendor tools to extend and expand functionality.

-Combining the axe-core API library with the underlying [Pa11y test engine](https://github.com/pa11y/pa11y), this example broadens the possibilities when performing accessibility testing and reporting to maximize effectiveness.
+By combining the axe-core API library with the underlying [Pa11y test engine](https://github.com/pa11y/pa11y), this example broadens the possibilities when performing accessibility testing and reporting to maximize effectiveness.
 These features include:

 - **URL Scanning**: Using the "URLs:" option, cite the identity and number of URLs to test against from within the script itself or use the sitemap switch (-s)  to use a sitemap.xml file of URLs to test against.
 - **Accessibility Standards**: Using the "standard:" option, indicate which accessibility standard rules to use for testing.